Phoenix Bird Drawing

 Why the Outline, you ask?

-Well, you’ll have to see, in my next post here soon!
+You’ll have to see, in my next post here soon!

 Have you ever tried drawing a Phoenix Bird?
 Have any questions you’d like to ask?
 If you do have a drawing, questions, or comments you’d like to share, I’d love to hear from you.
 Please let me know in the comment box below.